List of supercentenarians by continent: Asian supercentenarians

 The vast majority of verified Asian cases of supercentenarians come from Japan, which has kept birth records for more than a century, while other Asian countries have historically been less meticulous about keeping such records.
-According to The Washington Post, China and India have many supercentenarians, but none are confirmed, as their governments did not track births prior to the early 1900s.
+According to The Washington Post, China and India have many supercentenarians, but nearly none are confirmed, as their governments did not track births prior to the early 1900s.